São Vicente, São Paulo

-São Vicente (after Saint Vincent of Saragossa, the patron Saint of Lisbon, Portugal) is a coastal municipality in southern São Paulo, Brazil.
-It is part of the Metropolitan Region of Baixada Santista.
-The population is 368,355 (2020 est.) in an area of 148.151 km².
+São Vicente (after Saint Vincent of Saragossa, the patron Saint of Lisbon, Portugal) is a coastal municipality in southern São Paulo and the first city of Brazil.
+It is part of the Metropolitan Region of the Baixada Santista.
+The population is 329,911 (2022 est.) in an area of 148.151 km².

+Founded in 1532, by the Portuguese explorer and colonial administrator Martim Afonso de Sousa, it is the first permanent village (colonial settlement) established in Brazil, and the first election on the American continent also took place there.
+Because of this, it is considered the "cradle of American democracy".

+São Vicente is one of the 15 municipalities in São Paulo considered seaside resorts by the state of São Paulo, as they meet certain prerequisites defined by State Law.
+This status guaranteed the municipality a larger budget from the State to promote regional tourism.
+Furthermore, the municipality acquires the right to add, next to its name, the title of "Estância Balneária" (Balneary Resort), a term by which it is designated both by official municipal records and by state references.
+Historical tourism and beach tourism are among the most relevant sectors of its economy.

 History

 It was the first permanent Portuguese settlement in the Americas and the first capital of the Captaincy of São Vicente, roughly the present state of São Paulo.
 Established as a proper village in 1532 by Martim Afonso de Sousa on what was then the Porto dos Escravos ("Port of the Slaves"), operated by three Portuguese colonists who trafficked on slaves captured by allied tribes, São Vicente is titled Cellula Mater (Mother Cell) of Brazil for being the first organized town in the country.
 The first City Council of all the Americas was democratically elected and established in São Vicente on August 22, 1532.

 A battle took place here on 3 February 1583 when three English warships attempting to trade with the Portuguese, was set upon by three Spanish galleons.
 The Spanish ships were repelled and retreated leaving one galleon sunk.